Ultimate Guide to Agile Methodology – PART 3

 There are many aches and pains associated with Scope Creep…

-Which is why once TARA understands your project, it automatically assigns your team with tasks and render timeline predictions, which literally saves weeks of work.
+Which is why once Tara AI understands your project, it automatically assigns your team with tasks and render timeline predictions, which literally saves weeks of work.

-Here’s how easy it is to scope your project using TARA:
+Here’s how easy it is to scope your project using Tara AI:

 1. Choose the type of product you wish to build